MagYou/ICPC_Challenge/README.md

 |Instance_146|0.0801836|

-The following table gives the optumal MLU for final instances :
+The following table gives the optumal MLU for all final instances :
 |   |  |
 | ------------- | ------------- |
 |Instance|Optimal MLU|